rooted-interns/blog/README.md

     Open the `my-blog` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!

+##Publish Content

+These are a set of instructions on how to publish content on the site.

+     1. Navigate to `src/pages` through atom.
+     2. Copy `templates` folder and its content.
+     3. Paste into `src/pages/posts`
+     4. Edit folder name.
+         - You can change the folder name to however you'd like.
+     5. Edit markdown(.md) file name and content input and photos into folder.
+         - You can name it however you'd like.
+     6. Save changes. (in atom)
+     7. Commit changes. (in atom)
+     7. Push changes. (in atom)
+     8. PULL REQUEST
+         - Nav to Github.
+     9. Wait for staging deploy to complete(at least 5min)(this is a now.sh deploy.)
+     10. Request Reviewer
+         - Peer or Marcus, someone who can check the site.
+     11. Once approved, - Merge to master.

 ## Folder Structure

 A quick look at the top-level files and directories you'll see in a Gatsby project.